What does the UK GDPR say?

 In more detail – ICO guidance

-We are working to update existing Data Protection Act 1998 guidance to reflect GDPR provisions.
+We are working to update existing Data Protection Act 1998 guidance to reflect UK GDPR provisions.
 In the meantime, existing guidance on anonymisation is a good starting point.

 Is information about deceased individuals personal data?